Total Processing is now part of

 3. Failure to update card details

 Failed payments can lead to unmanageable cash flow and, ultimately, a whole can of worms being opened that you’d rather avoid.
-Now, this is the part where we tell you there’s an easy resolution and there is… It’s those extra features we mentioned!
+Now, this is the part where we tell you there’s an easy resolution and there is… It’s those extra features we mentioned above: frictionless authentication, one-click checkout and automated payments!

 How do recurring payments work?